rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-7-5-bullhorn_tumblr.md

 Don't forget to __Save__!

-In API Gateway you can test everything, for "Method" __GET__ and "Query Strings" `oauth_token=xxx&oauth_verifier=yyy` then __Test__.
+In API Gateway you can verify everything works, for "Method" __GET__ and "Query Strings" `oauth_token=xxx&oauth_verifier=yyy` then __Test__.
 In the log output you'll see: the original query, the mapped endpoint request body, and the output from the lambda.

 Once this is working you must select __Actions > Deploy API__, set "Deployment stage" to __default__ and then __Deploy__.
 Failure to do this will result in your lambda receiving the query string from the initial API Gateway configuration.